tobinegbert/DnDS_CoS_MagicItems/Gloomstalker Bow.md

 ## Level 10:
 This weapon becomes a +2 magic weapon

+### Arsenal of Arrows
+When you make an attack with this bow you can choose to make it with a special arrow, you must specify before you roll for the attack.
+Each arrow has different effects and you choose what kind of arrow to shoot when you make the attack.
+You make an attack roll as normal, if the attack hits then the effects of the arrow are applied.
+If the arrow requires a saving throw the DC is equal to 8 + your proficiency bonus + your Wisdom modifier.
+If the attack was a critical hit, the target has disadvantage on the saving throw.
+The types of arrows you can choose from are listed below.
+- **Paralytic Arrow:** A creature hit by this arrow must make a constitution save or be paralyzed for 1 minute.
+They can make a new saving throw at the end of each of their subsequent turns
+- **Sticky Arrow:** The creature is rooted to the ground.
+Their speed becomes zero.
+If they are prone they cannot stand up.
+The creature can make a strength check equal to the DC in order to break free.

 ### Remarkable Precision
 When you attack with this weapon you score a critical hit on a 19 or 20.